0xsequence/unreal-embedded-wallet-boilerplate/README.md

 ### Features

-Check out the `BoilerplateHudBP.cpp` file to see how it’s integrated.
+Check out the `BoilerplateHud.uasset` file to see how it’s integrated.

 - Create your own wallet by signing in as a Guest, or using Google, Apple, or Email.
 - View your wallet address and balance.
 - Sign a message
-- Send an ERC20 transaction with fee options
+- Send Ether Balance to another wallet

 ### Run the Boilerplate